 A complete picture of the economic impact of counterfeiting and piracy

-Following the publication of two major studies on the contribution to economic performance and employment of intellectual property rights intensive industries and citizens' perceptions of IP in the European Union, the importance of intellectual property to society has become more and more apparent.
-The increasing importance of IP and IP rights in the modern economy also means that the opportunities for infringement and the potential damage to the economy both are greater.
+Following the publication of several major studies on the contribution to economic performance and employment of intellectual property rights intensive industries and citizens' perceptions of IP in the European Union, the importance of intellectual property to society has become more and more apparent.
+The increasing importance of IP and IP rights in the modern economy also means that the opportunities for infringement and the potential damage to the economy are greater than ever.
 At the Observatory we are working to offer a complete picture of this phenomenon by assessing the economic impact of counterfeiting and piracy in different sectors and geographical areas.

 Joint EUIPO/OECD report

-In collaboration with the Organisation for Economic Co-operation and Development (OECD), the Observatory has developed a study on trade in counterfeit and pirated goods.
+In collaboration with the Organisation for Economic Co-operation and Development (OECD), the Observatory has developed a series of studies examining various aspects of international trade in counterfeit and pirated goods

 Publication date: March 2020